 Tip 3: Eat Lutein Foods

 Lutein is an important carotene that protects the eye.
 Its antioxidant abilities may help brain structure and function by serving to potently reduce inflammation (R).
 High lutein intake is related to reduced rates of age-related macular degeneration (AMD), ocular inflammation, cataract, and more (R).
-People who eat a lot of foods with lutein and zeaxanthin have a 30% less change of getting AMD R).
+People who eat a lot of foods with lutein and zeaxanthin have a 30% less chance of getting AMD R).
 Sadly, westernized countries are eating less lutein than ever (R).
-Supplementation of lutein with other carotenes like zeaxanthin have shown improvements in eye health and even improvements in brain function (R).
+Supplementation of lutein with other carotenes like zeaxanthin has shown improvements in eye health and even improvements in brain function (R).